Share:

 Frequently Asked Questions

-What is Hotjar and what features does it offer?
+What is Hotjar and how does it work?

-Hotjar is a behavior analytics and user feedback tool that helps businesses understand user behavior on their websites.
-Key features include heatmaps, session recordings, surveys, and feedback polls.
+Hotjar is a behavior analytics and user feedback tool that helps businesses understand how users interact with their websites.
+It works by providing heatmaps, session recordings, and surveys that reveal user behavior and preferences.

 Read other competitive articles for your business